 Unlike every other childhood cause, children suffering from abuse lack a natural parental constituency for advocacy and funding.
 The alternative investment industry, in their support of Help For Children, has clearly stood up for these children.

 Help For Children is a direct result of the commitment that Hedge Funds Care and Private Equity Cares has shown to the issue.
 With the active support of our Board of Directors and other partners, HFC raises money and awards grants in 12 major cities in 7 countries.
-To date, HFC has given close to $50 million in grants to prevent and treat child abuse.
+To date, HFC has given more than $51 million in grants to prevent and treat child abuse.

 In responding to the complex issues around child maltreatment, HFC grants take a multi-faceted approach in the types of programs funded.
 We currently fund programs in the following four impact areas.